sgsinclair/visualization/visualization.md

 * Source: http://visualisingadvocacy.org/
 * Creators: Maya Indira Ganesh, Stephanie Hankey, Tom Longley and Marek Tuszynski

-This is a rich website that provides a wide range of resources from guidance to [working with data](http://visualisingadvocacy.org/working-data) to a list of [visualization tools](http://visualisingadvocacy.org/resources/visualisationtools).
+This is a rich website that provides a wide range of resources from guidance on [working with data](http://visualisingadvocacy.org/working-data) to a list of [visualization tools](http://visualisingadvocacy.org/resources/visualisationtools).
 There is also an [open access book](http://visualisingadvocacy.org/getbook) that discusses visual rhetoric and -- based on several case studies -- guides the reader through the stages of a project from getting an idea and constructing a dataset to developing a visualization and disseminating it.
-Though the book may not place as much emphasis on interpretation as Ducker (see previous item), it does insist on creativity, rhetoric, and audiences.
+Though the book may not place as much emphasis on interpretation as Drucker (see previous item), it does insist on creativity, rhetoric, and audiences.
 We also appreciate how it bridges visual information design and activism in ways that will resonate with anyone interested in the public humanities.
 We typically ask students to read the book while starting a list of possible social causes that could interest them for a course project.

 ### “The Ethics of Visualization”